tohojo/bufferbloat-net/content/bloat/wiki/Bufferbloat_FAQs.md

 data than they could send in a reasonable time.

 In 2012, CoDel was invented in response the newly-named "bufferbloat".
-In the decade since, we've seen fq_codel, CAKE, and cake-autorate - all open-source algorithms for minimizing latency.
+In the decade since, the fq_codel, CAKE, and cake-autorate open-source algorithms have been proven to minimize latency.

 Today, there's no excuse for router vendors not to incorporate this technology.